-This is based on a piece I wrote two years ago.
+This is based on a piece I wrote a few years ago.

 On Saturday, September 15th, 2001, two young family friends were set to be married.
 The wedding had been months in the planning.
 The guest list was long.
 If you’ve ever helped to put on a traditional wedding with all the trimmings, you know how much work is involved (the venue rental, the caterers, the wedding cake, the florist, the band, the tux rentals, the last-minute dress fittings…).
 You also know how the pace quickens and the excitement mounts as the day approaches.